ThiagoMaria-SecurityIT/pdf-library-manager/README.md

 - Persistent Settings: Theme preference saved to JSON file
 - Visual Feedback: Selected PDFs highlighted in both themes

-Image: New Dark Theme with CDSE Posters from: [CDSE Security Posters](https://www.cdse.edu/Training/Security-Posters)
+Image: New dark theme with CDSE Posters from: [CDSE Security Posters](https://www.cdse.edu/Training/Security-Posters)
 <img width="1919" height="1005" alt="image" src="https://github.com/user-attachments/assets/2841ca4d-f26b-4ab5-8976-4b3f494910bd" />
 Obs.: This app does not come with the posters, but you can have them freely at the [CDSE Security Posters](https://www.cdse.edu/Training/Security-Posters)  .